SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 ## Payer Aware Payment Menu

-To maximize the experience of your consumers, you should implement the Payer Aware Payment Menu by identifying each payer with a unique identifier.
-It is important that you enforce a good SCA (Strong Consumer Authentication) strategy when authenticating the consumer.
-The consumer identifier must then be sent with the creation of the payment order to Swedbank Pay.
-This will enable Swedbank Pay to render a unique payment menu experience for each consumer.
+To maximize the experience of your payers, you should implement the Payer Aware Payment Menu by identifying each payer with a unique identifier.
+It is important that you enforce a good SCA (Strong Consumer Authentication) strategy when authenticating the payer.
+The payer identifier must then be sent with the creation of the payment order to Swedbank Pay.
+This will enable Swedbank Pay to render a unique payment menu experience for each payer.
 It will also increase the chance for a frictionless payment.

-By identifying your payers, they are be able to store payment information for future payments by setting `generatePaymentToken` value to `true`.
+By identifying your payers, they are able to store payment information for future payments by setting the `generatePaymentToken` value to `true`.
 This will enable the Swedbank Pay Payment Menu to show stored payment instrument details for future purchases.
-The default is to ask the consumer if they want to store their payment details, so even with `generatePaymentToken` set to `true`, it is in the end up to the consumer if they their payment instrument details stored or not.
+The payer is, by default, asked if they want to store their payment details, so even with `generatePaymentToken` set to `true`, it is still up to the payer if they want the details stored or not.

 {% include alert.html type="informative" icon="info" body="Please note that not
 all payment instruments provided by Swedbank Pay support Payer Awareness today."